Double Your Success With These Three Habit-making Experts

 I’m going to quickly summarize it for you, but encourage you to read the whole thing.

 Matt knows of what he speaks – the lad taught himself to be a bountiful vegan and to run 50-mile races.
-Along the way, he’s written two books.
+Along the way, he’s written a few books.

 Here’s the essence of Mr. Frazier’s 12 Step Habit Change Roadmap: